Whitelee Countryside Ranger Service

 Information about our Countryside Rangers and how to contact them.

-Whitelee has 3 full time Countryside Rangers based at the cabin next to the visitor centre.
-The Rangers are part of the Whitelee access project comprising the 3 local authorities (East Renfrewshire, South Lanarkshire and East Ayrshire), Scottish Power Renewables, Forestry and Land Scotland and community representatives.
+Whitelee has 2 full time Countryside Rangers based at the cabin next to the visitor centre.
+The Whitelee Countryside Ranger Service is fully funded by community benefit from Scottish Power Renewables through the Whitelee Access Project, a partnership comprising the 3 local authorities (East Renfrewshire, South Lanarkshire and East Ayrshire), Scottish Power Renewables, Forestry and Land Scotland, and community representatives.

 The Rangers work to promote responsible access within the windfarm, in line with the Scottish Outdoor Access Code and Whitelee Access Plan.